tw4l/brunnhilde/README.md

 ### Installation

-Brunnhilde minally requires that Python 2 or 3 and Siegfried are installed on your system.
+Brunnhilde minimally requires that Python 2 or 3 and Siegfried are installed on your system.
 For more information, see "Dependencies" below.

 `sudo pip install brunnhilde`